Articles in this section

 };

-By using the getTool method, you can enable the necessary action to the user handle.
-The getTool() will be called when the mouse hovers on each userHandle.
-Every userHandle has a respective name, the action will be assigned to the handle based on the userHandle name.
-Here, the code sample has provided for the user’s one of the frequent actions, clone.
-On clicking the handle, the tool will be initialized by generating a new instance to the cloneTool and returning the tool.
+By using the getTool method, you can enable the necessary action for the user handle.
+The getTool() will be called when the mouse hovers over each userHandle.
+Every userHandle has a respective name, and the action will be assigned to the handle based on the userHandle name.
+Here, a code sample is provided for one of the user’s frequent actions, clone.
+On clicking the handle, the tool will be initialized by generating a new instance of the cloneTool and returning the tool.
 Please refer to the following code example.

 //Enable the clone tool for userHandle